ZoeHYH/CanYouGraduate/README.md

-#CanYouGraduate
+#CanYouGraduate.
-#This is a game completed under the cooperation of the group.
+This is a game completed under the cooperation of the group.